wp-plugins/simple-rating/readme.txt

 * Supports aggregated rating to show rating in search engine's snippets
 * Allow or disallow guests to vote
 * Rating statistics metabox
+* Few languages available with an ability to easily add your own

 == Screenshots ==